Radiological Technology

 Cardiac angiography system Angiography Room 3 SIEMENS Artis Zee BC PURE

-Angiography Room 5 Artis Zee BC Polydoros
+Angiography Room 5 SIEMENS Artis Zee BC Polydoros

 Abdominal vascular IVR-CT Angiography Room 6 Canon XTP 8100XG TSX 310C